 Headquarters for the College’s study abroad programs in Paris is the University of Chicago Center in Paris, the University’s research and teaching arm in Europe.
 Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université Paris Cité.
 The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library, and an apartment for the faculty director.
 For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place, and a continuing Chicago “presence” within one of the major capitals of Europe.

-Students in the September Versailles program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
+Students in the September program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
-Students reside in single rooms and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
+Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Participants in the Paris program will take and receive credit for one 100-unit Signature Humanities Course, SIGN 26043.
-This course is considered part of the students’ Autumn Quarter course load and is recorded as a course enrollment on their Autumn Quarter registration.
+This course is considered part of the students’ Summer Quarter course load and is recorded as a course enrollment on their Summer Quarter registration.
 The September Versailles and Paris course is taught in English and there are no language prerequisites to apply.
 Please note that Signature Humanities Courses do not confer credit towards the Humanities Core requirement.